|Early Spring Date:||March 29|

 Spring: Blue-gray Gnatcatchers are common breeding migrants in the Washington metro area, but they are not common at Monticello Park.
 They are one of the earliest migrants to arrive each spring, and a small number pass through Monticello in mid-April on their way to find a place to build a nest.
 They often nest at Huntley Meadows and other local parks.

-Fall: Only a couple Blue-gray Gnatcatchers are recorded at Monticello each year during fall migration.
+Fall: On average, only a few Blue-gray Gnatcatchers are recorded at Monticello each year during fall migration.
+However, in recent years, the number of fall sightings has slightly increased.

 Where to See Them in the Park